af3556/af3556.github.io/_posts/2025-02-13-shelly-scripting-part1.md

 The web UI is certainly convenient when getting started; when using the web UI the script is stopped and started on each save.
 The web UI also provides a limited Read-Eval-Print-Loop (REPL)-like 'console' that you can use to execute code quasi-interactively.
 The 'console' is very clunky - for example it does not echo back the command you entered, and entering a bad command (e.g. creating a syntax error) will stop the script from running.

 One important part of writing code is being able to observe the script's operation, and the simplest form of that is a [liberal application of print statements](https://blog.startifact.com/posts/print-debugging/).
 Shelly provides the ubiquitous JS `console.log` - but where is the 'console' here?
-Shelly direct output to 'console' to a websocket; the web UI can connect to this ("enable websocket debug"), or you can use separate tools on your computer to view these.
+Shelly directs output to 'console' to a websocket; the web UI can connect to this ("enable websocket debug"), or you can use separate tools to view these over the network.
 I recommend [websocat](https://github.com/vi/websocat).

 Another debugging technique is to call individual functions within your script via RPC, see [the example in the doc](https://shelly-api-docs.shelly.cloud/gen2/Scripts/Tutorial#step-7-create-a-function-that-replaces-strings).
 For example, you might write a debug function that returns script global variable values, and call that remotely.